This upright yellow-flowering plant, with its distinctive odor, is a classic of the summer border.

 Brown-eyed Susans form masses of bright gold flowers above dark green foliage.
 It will flop without a midseason trim to keep it from getting too tall.
 It is ideal for naturalizing because it reseeds readily.

 Cabbage is a cool season annual that was a staple crop in the colonial period and continues to be so today.

 Calendulas are an old fashioned herb with bright yellow or orange flowers.
 They are profuse bloomers in the spring and fall, but will stop blooming during the hot part of the summer.
 Their flowers can be used in salads and soaps.

 Carrots are a root crop which comes in a wide variety of colors.
 They can be yellow, orange, or purple.
 While the purple colored varieties are some of the oldest types, orange varieties of carrots were popular by the mid-1700s.
 They can be served fresh in salads, or cooked.

 This blue-flowered perennial is common as a roadside weed, but has a long history of being used as an edible or fodder.

-Chives are a small clump-forming onion-relative.
-They are frequently used as a culinary herb, and are attractive to pollinators.
+Chives are a small clump-forming onion relative.
+The stems are frequently used as a culinary herb, and the flowers are attractive to pollinators.